 Join a community of people who understand what you’re going through…

-The Leukemia & Lymphoma Society’s (LLS) Community is an online community of people living with or supporting someone with blood cancer.
-LLS Community is a place for you to get connected and share your voice to drive change.
+The Leukemia & Lymphoma Society’s (LLS) Community is an online community of blood cancer patients, survivors, and caregivers.

 How can LLS Community help?

-GET SUPPORT - Connect with others who have been through it.
-LLS Community is a place to talk with other people affected by blood cancers.
+GET SUPPORT - Connect with other patients, survivors, caregivers, and supporters.
+LLS Community is a place to talk with and ask questions to other people affected by blood cancers.

 GET INFORMED - Get access to valuable information, education, and resources available to support you.
 The information on LLS community is accurate, up-to-date, and from a trusted source.

-MAKE AN IMPACT - Too often, traditional research has excluded your voice, the voice that matters most.
+MAKE AN IMPACT - Contribute to surveys and research.
 LLS Community relies on your experiences and insights to drive program development and research studies that address the needs and real-world challenges of patients living with blood cancer.

 How can you get involved in LLS Community?